People, Processes, Procurement

 In-house agencies are a growing entrant group into Cannes Lions – with idea creation entries from brands up 10.5% in 2019 from 2018.
 Apple and Spotify are notable in-house winners of Lions.

-When we spoke with agency leaders for this Theme Report, they talked about the changing nature of client briefs.
+When we spoke with agency leaders for this report, they talked about the changing nature of client briefs.
 We heard how agencies MUST be end-to-end to respond to the digital transformation and reinvention projects that are coming in thick and fast.
 As one agency leader summarised it:

 “We can’t evolve into the agency we want to be – the agency that represents the modern capabilities that our clients require (data, analytics, innovation, experience design, total business transformation) without the very best talent – and for that, we must create a world-class agency brand that attracts them.
 For this we need the very best talent… and so on.
 It’s a virtuous circle.”

-For this report, we take a preliminary look at what needs to change – a teaser for a topic that will be explored in much more detail in June.
+For this report, we take a preliminary look at what needs to change.
 As we’ve said, everything starts from the inside out – an observation you’ll see repeated throughout the report.